skyflowapi/skyflow-js/README.md

 // step 1
 const skyflowClient = skyflow.init({
-   vaultID: '<vault_ID>',   // optional, required only when a revealElement is present with formatRegex option
+   vaultID: '<vault_ID>',   // optional, required only when a revealElement has formatRegex option set
-   vaultURL: '<vault_URL>', // optional, required only when a revealElement is present with formatRegex option
+   vaultURL: '<vault_URL>', // optional, required only when a revealElement has formatRegex option set
 	 getBearerToken: '<helperFunc>'
 });